Multi-Agency & Criminal Investigation Defence Representation

 I’m being investigated – what do I do?

-There are undoubtedly many questions that you will have if you are being investigated by the police; you will want to know what is happening, why you are being investigated, what should you do, and do you need a solicitor?
+There are undoubtedly many questions that you will have if you are being investigated by the police.
+You will want to know what is happening, why you are being investigated, what should you do, and do you need a solicitor?
 You may have received a call from the police asking you to come in for questioning, or perhaps the first you knew of the investigation was when you were unexpectedly arrested.

 In addition to the police, you can also be investigated by:

 - Her Majesty’s Revenue and Customs (HMRC) – if they suspect criminal activity such as VAT fraud or tax evasion.
+They are also in charge of anti-money laundering monitoring and other financial crimes.

 - The Department for Work and Pensions (DWP) – the majority of cases that they investigate involve fraud, for example by false representation or failure to disclose information.